What does this order mean for hospitals and their clinics?

 - All of their patients with COVID-19 symptoms;

-- All of their patients who are contacts with a person who tested positive for COVID-19; and
+- All of their patients who have been exposed to a person who tested positive for COVID-19;

-What constitutes a “contact” with a person who tested positive for COVID-19?
+What constitutes “exposure” to a person who tested positive for COVID-19?

-You are considered a contact to a person who tested positive for COVID-19 if you were within six (6) feet of that individual for at least fifteen (15) minutes.
+You have been exposed to a person who tested positive for COVID-19 if you were within six (6) feet of that individual for at least fifteen (15) minutes.

-How should hospitals and clinics confirm that an individual is a contact with a person who tested positive for COVID-19 or is at high risk of exposure to COVID-19?
+How should hospitals and clinics confirm that an individual has been exposed to a person who tested positive for COVID-19 or is an essential worker?

-Hospitals and clinics should rely on information provided by the patient and should not require verification that an individual is a contact to a COVID-19 case, works in a high-risk setting, regularly rides mass transit, or recently attended a mass gathering.
+Hospitals and clinics should rely on information provided by the patient and should not require verification that an individual was exposed to a confirmed case of COVID-19 or is an essential worker.